 In its first three rounds, this grant has provided business owners with the capital necessary to support their payroll, supplies, or general operating expenses.
-It’s popularity and support within the chambers of Trenton have resulted in further funding to be distributed to those New Jersey business owners most in need.
+The NJEDA is is popular and has support within the chambers of Trenton.
+As a result, New Jersey business owners most in need are getting further funding.

 For clarity’s sake, let’s call this grant by it’s name: Small Business Emergency Assistance Grant Program (SBEAGP).
 Good god, that’s a mouthful.
 As a result of the cumbersome name, you’ll probably see them discussed as “NJEDA Grants” in most cases.
 I’m not trying to add to the confusion, I just want you to know that you might hear both names if you dive into the process, don’t be concerned!